geraldfehringer/gerihifi.github.io/_posts/2022-09-24-gerihifi-the-beginning.markdown

 **Others like Lampizator, Nagra or Audio Note use tubes for the input / output stages and not just FPGA-fanciness and filtering all over the place.**

 On the other hand, there are traditional designers who have a different approach and to integrate vintage-based components, as well focusing on well-balanced tube integrations.
-Like [Abbas Audio](https://www.abbasaudio.com/), [SW1x](https://sw1xad.co.uk/) or [Audio Note](https://www.audionote.co.uk/dacs). **My personal preference.**
+Like [Abbas Audio](https://www.abbasaudio.com/), [SW1x](https://sw1xad.co.uk/) or [Audio Note](https://www.audionote.co.uk/dacs).

 **Are there any difference?**